binczakmartin/stonkScreener/README.md

 # stonkScreener
-Scrape all data from finviz
+Scrape all data from yahoo & finviz

 install dependencies with yarn